andreisilviudragnea/solana-replay-history/README.md

 `agave-ledger-tool` does not support the `--log-messages-bytes-limit` parameter.
 I created a branch [ledger-tool-log-messages-bytes-limit-v1.17](https://github.com/andreisilviudragnea/solana/tree/ledger-tool-log-messages-bytes-limit-v1.17) from [v1.17](https://github.com/anza-xyz/agave/tree/v1.17) with support for this parameter.
+Future Agave client versions will support this parameter, as https://github.com/anza-xyz/agave/pull/854 has been merged.

 ```bash
 git clone https://github.com/andreisilviudragnea/solana.git